kappazeta/km_predict/README.md

 2. Copy `config/config_example.json` and adapt it to your needs.
 3. In order to run sub-tiling procedure cm_vsm should be installed (https://github.com/kappazeta/cm-vsm).
+4. Make sure that your `GDAL_DATA` environment variable has been set, according to your GDAL version instead of the placeholder `YOUR_GDAL_VERSION` below:

+        GDAL_DATA=/usr/share/gdal/YOUR_GDAL_VERSION

 ## Input data
 In the root of repository create a ```/data``` folder and place .SAFE product to it

 ## Usage

-Cloudmask generating can be run as follows:
+Cloudmask inference can be run as follows:

 ```
 conda activate cm_predict